Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     route_shuttlev2->insertAddBatchV4(route_shuttlev2->longToIpv4(prefix), prefix_len, 99, "14.1.1.10", "Bundle-Ether1");

-The following code snippets are copied from file ServiceLayerRoutev2.cpp We will be following insertAddBatchV4 and helper functions, but only show the setting of the `SLAFMsg` attributes
+We will be following insertAddBatchV4 and helper functions, but only show the setting of the `SLAFMsg` attributes

 Obtain pointer to a new route object within route batch, by creating a `SLAFOp` , `SLAFObject` ,and `SLRoutev4` object.